Developer Transition Maryland Condominium Associations Attorneys and Lawyers

 NOTE ABOUT AUTHOR:

-Nicholas D. Cowie is a partner in the law firm of Cowie Law Group, P.C. (formerly Cowie & Mott, P.A.) and has been representing Maryland condominiums for over 25 years.
+Nicholas D. Cowie is a partner in the law firm of Cowie Law Group, P.C. and has been representing Maryland condominiums for over 25 years.
 Mr. Cowie is licensed in Maryland and Washington DC and has extensive experience representing condominium associations with developer transition issues for Maryland condominiums, including financial disputes regarding payment, collection and use of assessments as well as construction defect claims.
 Mr. Cowie participated in the drafting and efforts to obtain passage of Maryland laws that benefit Maryland condominiums and their associations in the transition process by requiring developers to turnover the specified documents referred to above and by extending warranty periods for Maryland condominiums and HOAs.
 Click here for an article on the Maryland legislation drafted by Nicholas D. Cowie that extends warranties for Maryland condominium associations and HOAs.

 NOTE ABOUT ARTICLE: The original version of this article entitled “Developer Transition for Maryland Condominiums” appeared as a two-part series in the Community Associations Institute, Chesapeake Region Chapter, publication “The Beacon.”
 Part I appeared in the Summer 2017 issue at pages 16-17 and Part II appeared in the Fall/Winter 2017 issue at pages 20-21.
 Unlike this blog post, which deals solely with Developer Transition for Maryland Condominium Associations, the referenced Beacon articles combined Developer Transition for Condominium Associations and Declarant Transition for Homeowners Associations into a single two-part article discussing the laws applicable to transition under the Maryland Condominium Act and the Maryland Homeowners Association Act.
 Click here for an article dealing with declarant transition for Maryland homeowners associations.
 Click here for an article dealing with the inherent conflict of interest that occurs during the period of developer control, and how the doctrine of adverse domination can extend statue limitations on association claims for developer wrongdoing occurring during the period of developer control.